Becharof National Wildlife Refuge

 This remote refuge in Southwest Alaska features an active volcano, unique geological features, and important wildlife habitat.

 Protecting a 1,157,000-acre slice of some of the finest salmon spawning grounds in Alaska, Becharof National Wildlife Refuge lies due south of Katmai National Park and Preserve on the Alaska Peninsula.
 This vast refuge encompasses a range of terrains, from rugged coastlines and the 4,835-foot summit of the Mt.
-Peulik volcano to tundra uplands, braided, glacier-fed rivers and saw-toothed mountain ranges.
+Peulik volcano to tundra uplands, braided rivers, and saw-toothed mountain ranges.

 THINGS TO DO

 The Becharof Refuge offers a variety of recreational opportunities with the most popular being sport fishing, hunting, wildlife viewing, photography, flightseeing, backpacking, boating, and camping.
 The lakes and streams draw anglers to fish for all five species of Pacific salmon along with Dolly Varden, trout, northern pike, burbot, and arctic grayling.
 The abundance of fish also attracts a large population of brown bears, offering remote bear viewing opportunities that are more off-the-beaten-track than the famous Brooks Falls at nearby Katmai National Park and Preserve.

 The Kanatak Trail is a historic Alaska Native route connecting the Pacific Ocean to Bristol Bay that has been in use for over 1,900 years.
 The 5 mile trail is now a National Recreation Trail that can be explored by experienced backpackers or on guided trips.
 Most visitors to Becharof arrive as part of a guided multi-day trip or for fishing, bear viewing, hiking, or hunting daytrips from lodges in and around the town of King Salmon.